 So, I don’t.
 Here’s where my Cuban Lazy Girl side happens.
 I have old wooden garden furniture and benches that I just arrange plants on.
 Straight from the nursery.
 I know.
 Lazy.
 Shut up.

-I even have a little red wagon with a bottom that was rusting out, working hard now as a container for color.
+I even have a little red wagon with a bottom that was rusting out, working hard now as a plant container.

 Admit it.
 It’s all super cute.